-- (1) Data are primarily from administrative records, with the self-employed component estimated from the Labour Force Survey. - (2) Data for the three major sectors do not add up to the total as the latter includes Agriculture, Fishing, Quarrying, Utilities and Sewerage & Waste Management. - (3) The industries are classified based on SSIC 2015. - (4) Employment change refers to the difference between employment level at the end of the reference period and that of the end of the preceding period.
+- (1) Data are primarily from administrative records, with the self-employed component estimated from the Labour Force Survey. - (2) Data for the three major sectors do not add up to the total as the latter includes Agriculture, Fishing, Quarrying, Utilities and Sewerage & Waste Management. - (3) The industries are classified based on SSIC 2020. - (4) Employment change refers to the difference between employment level at the end of the reference period and that of the end of the preceding period. - (5) Data are revised at the industry level to reflect updates in industry classification of firms based on SSIC 2020. - (6) "-": nil or negligible.